OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2015-01-10-vps-ruby-on-rails-hosting-2.md

 - Database Server: [PostgreSQL](http://www.postgresql.org/)
 - Language and Framework: [Ruby](http://www.ruby-lang.org/) 2.x & [Rails](http://rubyonrails.org/) 4.x

-**WARNING**: *This tutorial assumes a familiarity with the Linux command line, server administration, and Rails configuration.*
+*This tutorial assumes a familiarity with the Linux command line, server administration, and Rails configuration.*

 ### Background Information

 A VPS is a [Virtual Private Server](https://en.wikipedia.org/wiki/Virtual_private_server).
-In our case, a virtualized Ubuntu Linux server used to host the ODM websites using [Digital Ocean](https://m.do.co/c/9c57a647fd20).
+In our case, a virtualized Ubuntu Linux server from [Digital Ocean](https://m.do.co/c/9c57a647fd20) to host [ODM](http://opendemocracymanitoba.ca) Ruby projects.

 The 512MB plan on [Digital Ocean](https://m.do.co/c/9c57a647fd20) is only $5 a month.
 Nice.

 ### Automation and Config Management

 This post does not rely on a configuration management tool.

 I figured I'd be done setting up the server long before I'd figured out the intricacies of [Puppet](http://puppetlabs.com/), [Chef](http://www.getchef.com/), or [Ansible](http://www.ansible.com).
 Considering all the changes when compared with [the install I did in 2014](/2014/04/07/vps-ruby-on-rails-hosting/) I'm glad I hadn't automated the process yet.

 That said, if you can see yourself setting up multiple servers following this tutorial, you may wish to look into one of the automated provisioning solution listed in the previous paragraph.

 Also, if you only plan on hosting one Rails app on your VPS, [Digital Ocean's one-click Rails install](https://www.digitalocean.com/community/tutorials/how-to-use-the-ruby-on-rails-one-click-application-on-digitalocean) might be the easiest solution.
 Their one-click install uses [RVM](http://rvm.beginrescueend.com/) instead of rbenv and [Unicorn](http://unicorn.bogomips.org/) in place of Passenger.

 ### Step 1 - Create the Droplet